intoli/intoli-article-materials/articles/python-slicing-in-javascript/README.md

 - [primitive-negative-indexing.js](primitive-negative-indexing.js) - An implementation of negative slicing in JavaScript that doesn't use proxies.
 - [slice-probe.py](slice-probe.py) - Implements the `SliceProbe` class that is used to understand how slicing works in Python.
+- [fizz-buzz.py](fizz-buzz.py) - A Fizz Buzz solution that uses slicing instead of explicit iteration or recursion.
 - [slice.js](slice.js) - Implements the `Slice` class.
 - [slice-array.js](slice-array.js) - Implements the `SliceArray` class.